truenas/documentation/content/en/hub/initial-setup/networking/OpenVPN.md

 It allows clients to securely connect to a private network even when they are remotely using a public network.
 TrueNAS provides [OpenVPN](https://openvpn.net/) as a system level service to provide VPN Server or Client functionality.
 This means you can configure TrueNAS to act as a primary VPN server to allow remote clients access to data stored on the system using a single TCP or UDP port.
-Alternately, TrueNAS can be integrated into a private network, even when the system is in a separate physical location or only has access to a public.
+Alternately, TrueNAS can be integrated into a private network, even when the system is in a separate physical location or only has access to publicly visible networks.

 Before configuring TrueNAS as either an OpenVPN Server or Client, you will need an existing public key infrastructure (PKI) with [Certificates](/hub/initial-setup/security/certificates/) and [Certificate Authorities](/hub/initial-setup/security/certificate-authorities/) created in or imported to TrueNAS.
 This allows TrueNAS to authenticate with clients or servers by confirming network credentials were signed by a valid master Certificate Authority (CA).